zaprice/cryptocalyp.se/_posts/2015-04-03-infinite_cardinals.markdown

 an infinite cardinal.
 Our original notion of quantity was tied to the positive integers, but upon further inspection it seems to be a more general concept.

 When we think of positive integers, we tend to think of quantity and order as being the same property:
 3 is _bigger_ than 2, which also means 3 _comes after_ 2 in an ordering.
 In the next post, we will look at generalizing this second property, **order**, to get an even-less-familiar object: an infinite ordinal.
-Moreover, we will see how quantity and order become distinct, different notions when generalized to infinite objects.
+Moreover, we will see how quantity and order become different concepts when generalized to infinite objects.

 ### <a class="page-link" href="{{ site.baseurl }}">Rigour Warning: Infinite Cardinals</a> (Coming Soon)